MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML - SA 1.md

     As we can see, each instance (row) has multiple features (columns) describing a different aspect.
 Each feature can either be a discrete value (e.g. number of doors), a real value (e.g. price) or a binary value (e.g. 4x4) used for classification.

-    A supervised learning model can be trained on such datasets so that one feature of a new instance can be predicted based on the past instances examined.
+    A supervised learning model can be trained on such datasets so that one feature of a new instance can be predicted based on the instances previously examined.

 ---